ezDeFi/docs/docs/Integrations/whmcs.md

 # WHMCS
 1. EzDeFi Plugin for WHMCS Installation Guide

-Please make sure that you have the EzDeFi plugin file for OpenCart.
+Please make sure that you have the EzDeFi plugin file for WHMCS.
 In case you don’t, click on the link below to download the file and install:

 [WHMCS Marketplace](https://marketplace.whmcs.com/product/5231)